theias/ias_package_shell/doc/ias-guided-packaging-introduction.md

 Valid names:

-* Don't use spaces, dashes, or any other special charactor
+* Don't use spaces, dashes, or any other special character
 * Separate words with underscores

 ## Packaging Host